pfheatwole/thesis/source/canopy_geometry.rst

 * Introduce the general equation for points on section surfaces

-  [[Leaves the choice of section index undefined, uses the section leading edges as both the section origins and as the section reference points, doesn't specify how you produce the DCMs, etc.]]

-* Establish why it is inconvenient to design a parafoil canopy by defining the variables directly.
-It's more convenient to define them in terms of *design parameters* that capture the structure of the canopy.
+* Establish why it is inconvenient to design a parafoil canopy by defining the variables of the general surface equation directly.
+Although they represent the final result, it can be more convenient to define them in terms of *design parameters* that capture the structure of the canopy.

 * Briefly consider existing parametrizations and highlight their limitations.

 * Introduce my novel parametrization for specifying the position and orientation of the sections.

-  [[Chooses a definition of the section index, sets `r_y = r_z`, defines the section DCM using `dz/dy` and `\theta` (so you design `theta(s)` and `yz(s)` instead of specifying the section DCM directly).]]

 * Provide examples using my parametrization for parafoils.